isakhammer/workbox/README.md

 ```
 alias workbox="bash {$PATH_TO_WORKBOX_REPO}/run_workbox.sh"
 ```
 Now, go into in to any folder and run the bash alias `workspace`.
-The command will now create a docker container which the volume of latex workspace folder is mounted to the container path `/root/code`.
-Similarly, the cloned workbox repo volume is mounted to the container path `/root/workbox`.
+The command will now create a docker container which the volume of folder is mounted to the container path `/root/code`.
+Similarly, the cloned workbox repo volume is by default mounted to the container path `/root/workbox`.

 Now you are free to run most julia scripts, python scripts and write/compile latex documents.